 'Designing a nursery is a perfect way to start preparations for welcoming a new arrival to your home.
 Whether you live in a small apartment or a large house, creating a soft and cozy space for you to bond with your baby is key.
-This needs to be a room where, as much as possible, the stresses of the outside world melt away,' advises Cydney Ball, Assistant Buyer of Nursery at John Lewis.
+This needs to be a room where, as much as possible, the stresses of the outside world melt away,' advises Cydney Ball, assistant buyer of nursery at John Lewis.

 'Wherever you decide to put the nursery in your home, it is always useful to try to incorporate as much storage as possible.
-There will undoubtedly be lots of new clothing, bedding and toys that will all need a home, creating a simple system where you can easily find items will make a huge difference.
+There will undoubtedly be lots of new clothing, bedding and toys that will all need a home, so creating a simple system where you can easily find items will make a huge difference.

 'When it comes to designing the space, one of the first decisions to make is where your baby will sleep and in what kind of bed.
 There are plenty of options when it comes to cribs, cots and cotbeds.
 Again, there are designs which have storage, incorporating a drawer into the base of the cotbed.

-'As you will spend lots of time in the room don’t miss the softer details which will make you comfortable, a rug on a hardwood floor for example will feel lovely underfoot but also help with acoustics making it feel more cosy.
+'As you will spend lots of time in the room don’t miss the softer details which will make you comfortable.
+A rug on a hardwood floor for example will feel lovely underfoot but also help with acoustics making it feel more cosy.

 'A nursing chair provides the perfect spot to relax, read or feed from.
-They can be specially designed to offer support for your back, rocker options can be super soothing and gliding options move seamlessly so as not to wake your baby when they have dropped off to sleep.
+They can be specially designed to offer support for your back; rocker options can be super soothing, and gliding options move seamlessly so as not to wake your baby when they have dropped off to sleep.

 'For parents-to-be looking to accessorize their nursery, storage baskets, canopies and cushions are all a great way to create a comfortable and welcoming space.'